Lending Re-Imagined in 2021 with Alternative Credit Score Data and Automation

-After implementing an automated loan origination system and improving online lending interfaces, one European bank increased its new SMB customer sign-up rates by a third and reduced the average margins by .
+After implementing an automated loan origination system and improving online lending interfaces, one European bank increased its new SMB customer sign-up rates by a third and reduced the average margins by over 50%.
 In addition, they also reduced the average lending decision time from 20 days to less than 10 minutes.

 Infopulse has also helped a large Nordic bank automate its decision-making process with a web-based employee application.
 The vendor-agnostic solution significantly boosted the speed of the decision-making process, improved compliance and the quality of performed credit analyses.
 Check the complete case study.

 While lending process digitization is multifaceted and complex, improvements in one area – be it online customer onboarding, risk evaluation, or loan underwriting automation – can have a tangible impact on lenders’ ability to quickly expand into new areas of growth and remain as competitive as digital-first players in 2021.